egres1982/data-engineering-for-aws-immersion-day/README.md

 </details>

 ### Remove overlaps in the Spectrum table
-Now that we've loaded all January, 2016 data, we can remove the partitions from the Spectrum table so there is no overlap between the direct-attached storage (DAS) table and the Spectrum table.
+Now that we've loaded all January 2016 data, we can remove the partitions from the Spectrum table so there is no overlap between the direct-attached storage (DAS) table and the Spectrum table.

 <details><summary>Hint</summary>
 <p>